jfinancial/cheatsheets/js_web/JS_Basics.md

   </pre>

 - Note that a module can be anything: an object, a function, an object containing functions and even just a string.
 - **Pre-ES6** we use `require` to import module (including NPM)
   <pre>
     require('./mymodule') // bring in a local module which has been export require('express') //bring in an NPM module (so no ./)
   </pre>

-- Imports were introduced in ES6 via import and export keywords allowing the contained code to be quickly and easily shared without any code duplication.
+- Modules were officially introduced in ES6 via [import]([import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)) and [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) keywords allowing the contained code to be quickly and easily shared without any code duplication.
 Use export keyword to expose variables and functions contained in a file.
 Everything inside an ES6 module is private by default so only way to make anything public is to use the export keyword.
-Modules can export properties in two ways, via named exports or default exports.
+Modules can export properties in two ways, via named exports or *default exports*.
 -   **Named exports** allow for multiple exports per module.
 Multiple exports may be useful if you are building a math module that exports many functions and constants.
 -   **Default exports** allow for just a single export per model.
 A single export may be useful if you are building a module that contains a single class.